Asbestos Exposure Risk and Symptoms

 Where Was I Exposed to Asbestos?

+Where does asbestos come from?
 Asbestos, a group of minerals prized for their durability and heat resistance, was widely used across the United States until the 1980s.
-Unfortunately, doctors and scientists later linked the material to a variety of diseases, including mesothelioma.
+Unfortunately, doctors and scientists later linked asbestos exposure to a variety of diseases, including mesothelioma.

+Since asbestos can cause mesothelioma, which kills around 3,300 people every year, nonprofits like the ADAO are dedicated to banning asbestos.
 It’s difficult to track exactly where Americans would have encountered asbestos.
-Given how readily available it was and how frequently it was used in the construction of buildings and consumer products during the 20th century, however, some experts suspect that nearly every American was exposed to the material at one point or another during this time period.
+Given how readily available it was and how frequently it was used in the construction of buildings and consumer products during the 20th century, however, some experts suspect that nearly every American was exposed to asbestos at one point or another during this time period.

 If you or a loved one lived or worked in an area with a high risk of asbestos exposure, it’s important to learn more about where you may have come into contact with the carcinogen.
 Luckily, it usually takes multiple exposures for someone to develop issues with their health.
 This is why people in certain occupations have a higher risk of developing mesothelioma, asbestosis, and other asbestos-related diseases.
 Understanding your history of exposure could help your doctor determine whether you’re at risk for mesothelioma or another cancer.

 Asbestos causes latent mesothelioma.
 Think you were exposed?
 Request a case evaluation to pinpoint the cause and who’s responsible.

 Asbestos was widely used in the United States due to its practical applications, particularly in buildings constructed before 1980 and some as recent as 2004.
 Consequently, the risk of exposure to the mineral was high for anyone.
 However, certain areas posed greater risks, such as mines, large manufacturers that utilized the mineral, and states that imported and exported significant amounts of the material.